why movement is medicine

 References:

 1. Booth, F.W., Roberts, C.K., & Laye, M.J.
 (2012).
-Lack of exercise is a major cause of chronic diseases.
+Lack of exercise is a significant contributor to chronic diseases.
 Comprehensive Physiology, 2(2), 1143–1211. doi:10.1002/copy.c110025

 2. Carek, P.J., Laibstain, S.E., & Carek, S.M.
 (2011).
 Exercise for the treatment of depression and anxiety.
 International Journal of Psychiatry in Medicine, 41(1), 15–28. doi:10.2190/PM.41.1.c